h-swathi-shenoy/pydantic_2023/README.md

-# pydantic for Data Validation
+# Pydantic for Data Validation
 Learn how to use Pydantic's custom validators to validate your data